babel/website/_posts/2017-01-23-upgrade-guide.md

 > Support for Node.js 0.10 and 0.12 has been dropped

-We highly encourage you to use a newer version of Node.js since these versions are in end of maintenance.
+We highly encourage you to use a newer version of Node.js (LTS v4, LTS v6) since the previous versions are not maintained.
-See [nodejs/LTS](https://github.com/nodejs/LTS) for more informations.
+See [nodejs/LTS](https://github.com/nodejs/LTS) for more information.

 Note that the Babel compiler is only supported officially in these environments:

 * Modern browsers such as Chrome, Firefox, Safari, Edge etc.
 * Node.js 4 and upper versions

-## Babylon
+## babylon

-> Removed `*` plugin switch
+> Removed the `*` plugin option

 This was removed and instead you should specificly deside which plugins you want to activate.

+We thought it would be a good idea for tools so they wouldn't have to constantly update their config but it also means we can't easily make a breaking change.

 Before: